-Delphi-applications are based on Forms.
-Every application has one or more
+Delphi applications for Windows are based on Forms.
+Every GUI application has one or more

 ListBoxes, ComboBoxes and other well known Windows-creatures.

-- We also have the Editor window.
+- You also see the Editor window.
 That's where the source code

 can be viewed and edited.
 The source code is the result of the cooperation between Delphi and